 Welcome

-Our Michigan State University College of Human Medicine affiliated general surgery residency is an ACGME accredited 5 year program located primarily at our sponsoring institution, Sparrow Hospital, in Lansing and also, McLaren Flint.
-Both institutions have a long history of graduate medical education across many specialties.
+Our University of Michigan Health-Sparrow General Surgery Residency Program is an ACGME continuous accredited 5 year program located in Lansing, Michigan, our state state capital.
+Our institution has a formal affiliation with the Michigan State University College of Human Medicine.
+Though most of your training will occur here, we partner with McLaren Flint, who also has a formal affiliation with Michigan State University.
 Our general surgery program has strong rotations encompassing the breadth of general surgery.
-Though no research year is required, each resident must complete 2 research projects during their time in order to graduate.
-As our institution is not fellowship heavy, residents participate in the operating room from the very first week.
-During their years as junior residents, their operative experience volume ranks in the 88th percentile nationally.
-Consequently, our residents become quite clinically proficient-with the most recent data demonstrating our graduating residents finish in 84th percentile in case volume.
-Our chief residents complete the program with over 1200 cases as primary surgeon.
+While a research year is not required, each resident must complete 2 research projects during their training in order to graduate.
+Because our training sites are not fellowship heavy, residents participate in the operating room from the very first week.
+During their years as junior residents, their operative experience volume ranks in the 95th percentile nationally.
+Consequently, our residents become quite clinically proficient-with the most recent data demonstrating our graduating residents finish in 95th percentile in case volume.
+Our chief residents typically complete the program with over 1100 cases as primary surgeon.
 Finally, our graduates pursue the fellowship of their choice or go directly into practice.

 Why Choose Our Program